thehalvo/homeostasis/docs/contributing_workflow.md

 ### API Documentation

-Document all public APIs with comprehensive docstrings:
+Document all public APIs with docstrings:

 ```python
 def analyze_error(error_data: Dict[str, Any], rules: List[Dict[str, Any]]) -> Dict[str, Any]: